Frequently Asked Questions

 Which standardized tests do you require?

-All applicants, both native and non-native English speakers alike, are required to submit either the SAT with Writing or ACT with Writing.
+All applicants are required to submit either the SAT or ACT.
 If you live in a country where the SAT and ACT are not offered, please contact firstname.lastname@example.org to let us know.

 I already took the old version of the SAT prior to March 2016.
 Will you accept my scores from that test, or will I have to take the new version?

-If you are applying for entry to Olin in fall 2017 and you already took the old version of the SAT, we will accept those scores.
+If you are applying for entry to Olin in Fall 2018 and you already took the old version of the SAT, we will accept those scores.
 There is no need to re-test and submit the new version if you do not wish to do so.

 I scored better in Math when I took the SAT in June than when I just took it this fall.
 Do you take the best score from each section regardless of test date?